-Serous borderline tumours may display aggressive behaviour, and occasionally present with peritoneal or nodal metastases.
+Serous borderline tumors may display aggressive behavior, and occasionally present with peritoneal or nodal metastases.

-Borderline tumours are staged using the same ovarian cancer staging as malignant ovarian neoplasms.
+Borderline tumors are staged using the same ovarian cancer staging as malignant ovarian neoplasms.

 History and etymology

-They were first described in 1929 and were designated for separate classification in the early 1970s by the World Health Organisation 2.
+They were first described in 1929 and were designated for separate classification in the early 1970s by the World Health Organization 2.